Planes

 This was another of the myriad of tools I inherited from my former boss's grandfather.
 This plane was at the bottom of the larger of these two toolboxes, and when I saw it I instantly knew I had a treasure!

-As you probably noticed in the subtitle, this is a Stanley Type 4, Number 7 Jointer plane made sometime between 1874 and 1884.The Condition
+As you probably noticed in the subtitle, this is a Stanley Type 4, Number 7 Jointer plane made sometime between 1874 and 1884.Assessing the Condition

 Here's how this plane looked when I first took it out of the tool box - really not bad at all!